 If there is a suspicion or you have a diagnosis of ADHD for your child it would be a good idea to request a Student Support Group meeting.
 This is a proactive strategy to help everyone to work together to have strategies in place to support your child, the school and you and your family.
-Some of the supports to consider for your child might be:
+Some of the supports and ‘reasonable adjustments’ to the curriculum to consider for your child might be:

-- Use of your child’s name before verbally interacting to gain his/her attention
+- Use of the child’s name before verbally interacting to gain his/her attention

 - Be in close physical proximity when interacting